MahdiDavoodi/JK/Kotlin/Learning/LinkedInLearning/KotlinTroyMiles/ReadMe.txt

+---> These are my practices for:
----> This is a course on LinkedIn Learning by Troy Miles.
+-> Kotlin essential course - Troy Miles.
+-> Kotlin for Java Developers.
+Troy Miles.

+Finished on 31, August, 2021.